 It is located between the Mar del Marina and Marina Street, in the Ciutat Vella district.
-It is 522 m (length) and 89 m (width).
-The name was forgotten and the beach became one of the most popular in the city.
-It was not until 2010 that Somorrostro beach got its original name back.
-This beach offers a lot of services such as children’s play area, beach library, sun loungers, changing rooms, beach umbrellas, drinks and ice cream kiosks, bicycle parking areas, restaurants and Wi-Fi.
-So you will find everything you need on this beach, and you can sunbathe in harmony by not thinking about anything.
+It is 522 meters long and 89 meters wide and is one of the city’s most popular beaches.
+The name Somorrostro was once forgotten, but in 2010 Somorrostro got its original name back.
+This beach offers a lot of services such as a children’s play area, a beach library, sun loungers, changing rooms, beach umbrellas, drinks and ice cream kiosks, bicycle parking areas, restaurants and Wi-Fi.
+You will probably find everything you need on this beach, allowing you to sunbathe by not thinking about anything.

 • In 2009, the hotel W Barcelona was built.
 It was created by Ricardo Bofill and has caused some confrontation as it has altered Barcelona’s skyline.